writemorecode/thesis/chapters/method.typ

 The FFD algorithm will always yield a valid allocation of jobs to machines.
 By moving jobs between machines, we can improve these allocations.
 More advanced versions of this solution algorithm could involve other operations, such as swapping two jobs between machines.
-We execute some fixed number of these operations, and select the neighboring solution with the lowest cost.

 If no such neighboring solution could be found, or if its cost was greater than the previous cost, then we stop the algorithm and return the current valid solution and cost since no improved solution could be found.
 Otherwise, we let this improved solution be